 - Try to find employment at a company that offers tuition reimbursement.
 There are many companies that see the benefit in having an educated workforce and will offer partial or full tuition reimbursement exchange for committing to work for them for a certain period of time.

 If none of these options work for you, consult your school’s financial aid counselors.
-They have vast resources and are committed to helping you find ways to bring your dreams to reality.
+They are committed to helping you find ways to bring your dreams to reality.